Fukaya categories of plumbings and multiplicative preprojective algebras: Legendrian DG-algebra on a subcritical Weinstein 4-manifold

 Note that throughout this paper the base ring is taken to be the semisimple ring $\k$ where the number of idempotents is given by the number of $2$-handles in the surgery diagram corresponding to the components of the Legendrian link.

 In order to achieve full generality, we shall first define $\mathscr{I}_n$ as a DG-algebra over a different ring

 As usual, $n$ denotes the number of strands entering the $1$-handle, irrespective of the $2$-handles that these strands belong to.
-On the other hand, the internal DG-subalgebra of $CE^*(L)$ for a particular $L$ is obtained from $\mathscr{I}_n$ by a base change $\k_n \to \k$ given by the configuration of $2$-handles entering in the relevant $1$-handle.
-(We note that in \cite{EkNg}, $\k_n$ is always taken to be the ground field $\mathbb{K}$, regardless of the number of components of $L$, however from the perspective of Legendrian surgery, $\bigoplus_{i=1}^n \mathbb{K} e_i$ is the correct choice if $L$ is not connected).
+On the other hand, the internal DG-subalgebra of $CE^*(L)$ for a particular $L$ is obtained from $\mathscr{I}_n$ by a base change $\k \to \k_n$ given by the configuration of $2$-handles entering in the relevant $1$-handle.
+More precisely, at each 1-handle, the ring map from $\mathbf{k} \to \mathbf{k}_n$ is given by sending the idempotent $e_v$ associated to a $2$-handle $L_v$ to the sum of idempotents $e_{i_1} + \ldots + e_{i_v}$ in $\mathbf{k}$ where $i_1,\ldots, i_v$ are the strands that pass through the $1$-handle which belong to $2$-handle $L_v$.
+For example, if a component of $L_v$ enters to the same 1-handle more than once, then a chord that goes between the two strands of $L_v$ can be composed with itself (arbitrarily many times).

+We note that in \cite{EkNg}, $\k$ is always taken to be the ground field $\mathbb{K}$, regardless of the number of components of $L$ entering in the 1-handle.
+This is the opposite extreme to taking $\k = \k_n$ in that all the chords between any strands are allowed to be composable.
+However, from the perspective of Legendrian surgery, the correct choice if $L$ is not connected is to work over a ring $\k$ with idempotents in bijection with the connected components of $L$.

 We give a formal definition as follows: